Master in Interdisciplinary Data Science (MIDS)

 The Master in Interdisciplinary Data Science (MIDS) emerges from a particular vision of data science as an inherently interdisciplinary and team-based endeavor.
-It borrows technical tools from a variety of quantitative disciplines like computer science and statistics, and connects them to inquiry in nearly all disciplines, including natural sciences, social sciences and humanities.
+It borrows technical tools from a variety of quantitative disciplines like computer science and statistics and connects them to an inquiry in nearly all disciplines, including natural sciences, social sciences, and humanities.

-Launching in fall 2018, students will receive interdisciplinary training within the quantitative sciences, exposure to problems in a variety of disciplines, and direct experience in interdisciplinary team-based science.
-Initially, the program expects to recruit 20 students seeking training in quantitative methods and exposure to how these methods are applied to different areas of interest through team-based projects.
+Launched in the fall of 2018, our students receive interdisciplinary training within the quantitative sciences, exposure to problems in a variety of disciplines, and direct experience in interdisciplinary team-based science.
+Initially, the program recruited 36 students seeking training in quantitative methods and exposure to how these methods are applied to different areas of interest through team-based projects.
 In the future, this number is expected to grow, with students coming from increasingly diverse academic backgrounds.